Welcome to Class 6!

 End of Year Production

-Year 6 will be performing the Jungle Book Kids on Wednesday 13th July (matinee show) and Thursday 14th July (evening show).
-Watch out for ticket sales coming live on Parent Pay SOON.
+Year 6 will be performing the Jungle Book Kids on Wednesday 13th July (matinee show at 1:45 pm) and Thursday 14th July (evening show at 6:30pm), with singing support provided by Year 5.
+Prepare to be amazed.

 The majority of pupils have been asked to bring in a base layer costume of black leggings or skins and a black t-shirt or long-sleeved top.
 Black daps/plimsolls or jazz shoes would be ideal.
+This is for safety reasons as the children will be appearing on stage from different doors of the hall.
+We have access to one or two spare pairs.
 These should be in school for Friday 1st July in a named plastic bag.

 We have been studying the book 'The Promise' by Nicola Davies and the children have been tasked with the job of writing their own cyclical stories using figurative language.
 We spent time studying different writing techniques used by Nicola Davies and creating our own poetic writing using similes, metaphors, alliteration and personification.
 I think that you will agree, the results of their hard work are fantastic - I think Nicola Davies would be impressed!
 Well done Class 6!